FWSQ Restoration

-Why is Restoration of the Fort Winnebago Surgeons Quarters Cabin Needed?
+Why was Restoration of the Fort Winnebago Surgeons Quarters Cabin Needed?

 In the 1960s the original chinking was removed from the cabin and replaced with Portland Cement.
 It was thought to be the best solution for historical buildings with chinking.
 However, it has been determined the Portland Cement causes decay of the logs, because they cannot expand and contract with moisture.

-WSDAR has contracted with Laib Restoration, Inc. of Oshkosh to replace the decayed portions of the tamarack logs, remove old chinking, and replace the chinking.
-The project has been divided into three phases:
+WSDAR contracted with Laib Restoration, Inc. of Oshkosh to replace the decayed portions of the tamarack logs, remove old chinking, and replace the chinking.
+The project was divided into three phases:

-2021: The back side of the cabin and side facing the school building will be completed
+2021: The back side of the cabin and side facing the school building was completed

-2022: The side of the cabin facing the road and the side facing the cottage will be completed
+2022: The side of the cabin facing the road and the side facing the cottage was completed

-2023: The courtyard sides of the front of the cabin will be completed
+2023: The courtyard sides of the front of the cabin was completed

-2021: The back side of the cabin and side facing the school building will be completed
+2021: The back side of the cabin and side facing the school building was completed

-2022: The side of the cabin facing the road and the side facing the cottage will be completed
+2022: The side of the cabin facing the road and the side facing the cottage was completed

-2023: The courtyard sides of the front of the cabin will be completed
+2023: The courtyard sides of the front of the cabin was completed

 |